IMClick-Project/IQ/Cubic Equations of State Simulator/Code Documentation/Entropy 3 - PST Surface given Isotherm Temperatures.md

-# PST Diagram given Isotherm Temperatures
+# PST Surface given Isotherm Temperatures

 This is the third option in the entropy menu.
-Its interface is programmed in "Entropy3.mlapp" and it uses the function called "PST_Diagram_given_Isotherm_Temperatures.m" for thermodynamic calculations.
+Its interface is programmed in "Entropy3.mlapp" and it uses the function called "PST_Surface_given_Isotherm_Temperatures.m" for thermodynamic calculations.

 ## 1. MATLAB App